Linsanity81/TileableShell/README.md

 </div>

 This repo is an implementation of [Masonry Shell Structures with Discrete Equivalence Classes](doc/Paper.pdf) [Chen et al. 2023].
 Commercial licensing is available upon request.
-If you have any problems when using this code, you can contact me any time through rulin_chen@mymail.sutd.edu.sg.
+If you have any problems when using this code, you can contact me any time through 1998rlchen@gmail.com.

 If you make use of this repo in your scientific work, please cite our paper.
 For your convenience, you can use the following bibtex snippet:

     @article {Chen-2023-TileableShell,
-    author   = {Rulin Chen and Pengyun Qiu and Peng Song and Bailin Deng and Ziqi Wang and Ying He}, title        = {Masonry Shell Structures with Discrete Equivalence Classes}, journal   = {ACM Transactions on Graphics (SIGGRAPH 2023)}, year      = {2023}}
+    author   = {Rulin Chen and Pengyun Qiu and Peng Song and Bailin Deng and Ziqi Wang and Ying He}, title    = {Masonry Shell Structures with Discrete Equivalence Classes}, journal  = {ACM Transactions on Graphics (SIGGRAPH 2023)}, volume   = {42},
+    number   = {4},
+    year     = {2023}}

 ## Table of Contents
 - [About](#about)